KevinMarquette/kevinmarquette.github.io/_posts/2017-03-04-Powershell-DSL-example-RDCMan.md

     "@
     }

 This would be a great start, but I want to spruce it up a bit to give us more flexibility.
-Here is a full function that we will use going forward.
+Here is a full advanced function that we will use going forward.

     function Get-RdcServer
     {